 - Image analysis.
 Image enhancement, band operations and classification

 |Assessment type||Unit of assessment||Weighting|

-Over the course of the module, the students will develop a portfolio of work based on the practical GIS and RS exercises they complete in computer laboratory sessions and independently outside of scheduled hours.
-The portfolio will allow the assessment of students in a more critical sense regarding their capacity to apply, analyze and evaluate GIS and RS methods and tools.
-The portfolio consists of reports for five separate assignments.
-The submission of these is spread over the course of semester to allow feedback from earlier assignments to be incorporated in later assignments.
+Over the course of the module, the students will complete a series of practical GIS and RS assignments that are worked on during computer laboratory sessions and independently outside of scheduled hours.
+The assignments will allow the assessment of students in a more critical sense regarding their capacity to apply, analyze and evaluate GIS and RS methods and tools.
+Each assignment is completed in the form of a report.
+The submission of these is spread over the course of semester to experience and feedback from earlier assignments be incorporated in later assignments.